dyeosy98/aws-hpc-recipes/recipes/pcs/private_pcs/README.md

 The templates in this recipe create:

 - [**Networking stack**](assets/networking/pcs-private-networking.yaml):
-   - A fully private VPC with 1-3 subnets across user-selected AZs
+   - A fully private VPC and a private subnet
    - A PCS VPC interface endpoint
    - Required EFA-enabled security groups for cluster nodes, storage, and the PCS VPC endpoint